 3. Category C (Gold)

 This is the category for a group of Journals who can come together to form a modular consortium probably within a Faculty or Department.
 This group can be between 2 Journals and 5 Journals.
-This category attracts a one-time membership fee of $300 and $2 per DOI for all the members of the consortium.
-For Associations and Institutions who are still interested in Category C but have more than 5 Journals to pull together, it will attract a yearly membership fee of $300 and $2 per DOI.
+This category attracts a one-time membership fee of $300, $2 per DOI and $100 yearly organizational fee covering all the members of the consortium.

 4. Category D (Silver)